 It took a pandemic to take down an Icon of the Arts.

-Playwright, actor, musician, composer, author, professor, history archivist, chef, police officer:
+Playwright, actor, musician, composer, author, professor, historian, archivist,

 Joey Giambra’s life immediately prompts the comment, “this would make a good movie.”

 In fact, parts of it have been told for the stage and screen, in his plays like Bread and Onions (1999) and films like La Terra Promessa (2007), which chronicle the history of Italian-Americans in Western New York.
 Joey wove his soul into the fabric of his beloved hometown, for which he wrote the song “I Love You Buffalo" that appeared on his album LEGACY: Up Close and Personal.

 And, while his accomplishments were great, it was his unparalleled kindness that earned him the title “Buffalo’s Most Beloved Citizen.”
 Joey shared his considerable talent with abandon,

 and his generosity of spirit and unflagging creative energy inspired so many.